Documentation \u2014 v7.0.1

 pre_check_batch (lint, secretscan, SAST, quality)

-@reviewer (correctness pass)
+@reviewer (correctness pass, different model)

 @reviewer (security pass, if needed)